-Figure 5.8.1-1: Verification and cross-check processes
+Figure 5.9.1-1: Verification and cross-check processes

 Verification is primarily supported by cross-checks from independent members who carry out the execution of the same process and done by the initial submitter of the anchors/tests.
 Whereas process 2 is deemed to be of manageable complexity, process 1 is of significantly higher complexity.
-Based on this it is expected that anchor reconstruction (process 2) is cross-checked and verified for every anchor, whereas anchor bitstreams are only cross-checked and verified for one anchor of the entire anchor tuple.
+Based on this it is expected that anchor reconstruction (process 2a) and anchor metrics (process 2b) are cross-checked and verified for every anchor, whereas anchor bitstreams are only cross-checked and verified for one anchor of the entire anchor tuple.

 A successful cross-check is defined as follows: